danwrong/loadrunner/README.markdown

   1. It encourages libraries to be self contained and only export what they need to.
   2. It allows loadrunner to work out the loading and building of complex nested dependency trees for you.
-  3. It negates the need for multi.level.namespaces as exports are only available when a require call makes them available.
+  3. It negates the need for multi.level.namespaces as exports are only available when a using call makes them available.

 TODO

 Tests